 Where to Purchase

 If at all possible, buy your dining room set locally.
 This gives you the opportunity to take a look at it and make sure it is in good, usable condition.
 Buying locally will save you a lot of money in shipping.
 There are a number of ways to acquire an antique dining set:

-- Antique shops, like the Colonial Mall in Woodstock, IL are usually good sources for these sets.
+- Antique shops, like the Hidden Treasures Antiques in Loves Park, IL are usually good sources for these sets.
 They will often be priced higher than some other venues but you will be able to evaluate the condition and ask questions about the set.

 - Many states have antique alleys or maps/guides to regional shops, so make a day of it while hunting for the perfect dining room table: the Berkshires in MA offers dealers who specialize in 18th century American furniture but call ahead to check on available stock.
 Expect to pay several thousand dollars for dining tables of this age, especially if the cabinetmaker is known.